ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 ## What's next

-The `torch-pipeline` task wasn't the only one to fail today, giving me an eerie reminder of upgrading our harness from GPT-5.5 to GPT-5.6.
+The `torch-pipeline` task wasn't the only one to fail today, giving me an eerie reminder of migrating from GPT-5.5 to GPT-5.6.

-It seems the better the models become, the harder they'll be to build useful guardrails around, and for now I need a break.
+It seems that the better the models become, the harder it'll be to build useful guardrails around, and for now I need a break.

 I'll probably revisit the harness as I engage more with the problems I face with Sol, Fable, and beyond, but for now I'm going to stick with a hands-on approach to my development.

 Putting powerful models in a loop with lazy prompting can be fun, but trusting their output is getting harder.

-As the models get more powerful, **I need to instruct them less, but the instruction is now more important than ever.**
+As the models get more powerful, **I need to instruct them less, but those instructions are more important than ever.**

-Heck, even Terminal Bench 3.0 has added the following instructions to all of their [tasks](https://github.com/harbor-framework/terminal-bench/blob/v3.0.0/tasks/distributed-dedup/instruction.md):
+Heck, even the new Terminal Bench 3.0 has the following instructions added to all of their [tasks](https://github.com/harbor-framework/terminal-bench/blob/v3.0.0/tasks/distributed-dedup/instruction.md):

 > **"Do not cheat by using online solutions or hints specific to this task."**

 Is this enough? **Unlikely.**